ISLAY NO LONGER ONLY HOME OF PEATED WHISKY

 Aficionados love the

-strong smoky flavors and the briny notes of seaweed and iodine that are reminiscent of a smoldering campfire by the shore.
+strong smoky flavours and the briny notes of seaweed and iodine that are reminiscent of a smoldering campfire by the shore.
 Naysayers say that it’s like drinking an ashtray or that they smell like a tire store.
 But depending on where and how the whiskies are made, peated malts encompass a whole range of smoky flavours, along with everything from ripe pears to dried mushrooms.

-decaying or partially decayed vegetation or organic matter, and can be found
+Peat is an accumulation of decaying or partially decayed vegetation or organic matter, and can be found

 naturally occurring in peatlands, bogs, mires and moors.
 Peatlands, while one